searchisko/elasticsearch-river-remote/README.md

 by ElasticSearch.
 Remote system is pooled periodically to detect changed documents and update search index in incremental update mode.
-Periodical full update may be configured too to completely refresh search index and remove documents deleted in remote system (deletes are not catched by incremental updates).
+Periodical full update may be configured too to completely refresh search index and remove documents deleted in remote system (deletes are not catch by incremental updates).

 River can be created using: